civctp2/civctp2/doc/user/playtest/Apolyton_README.txt

 Added: Advances can add Production, Food, Science, Gold bonuses
 Added: IsBonusGood to resources so goods not on map can be enabled by buildings or tileimps
 Added: Civilization Bonuses Production, Food, Science, Gold, IncreaseHP, offense land seas, air and boat movement
-Fixed: When AIs go to war its now a pop-up
+Changed: When AIs go to war its now a pop-up
 Added: AutoExpireTreatyBase to userprofiletext to set the turns when treaties expire
 Fixed: Crash when you started more than 11 players
-Added: new gw.txt for new global warming format
+Added: New gw.txt for new global warming format
 Added: EitherPrerequisite to Advances to enable a fluid tech tree like Civ4
 Added: PrerequisiteTileImp to terrain improvements, now you can specify that an imp must have been built first before you can build the other imp on it.

-2006-07-02 (revision 602)
+2006-07-02 (Revision 602)
-Added: ExcludedbyWonder to buildings, units, wonders
+Added: ExcludedByWonder to buildings, units, wonders
 Added: PrerequisiteWonder to buildings and units
 Fixed: CanBombard
 Fixed: CanCloak
 Added: NeedsFeatToBuild to Units
 Fixed: Access Unit Crash

-2006-06-09 (revision 587)
+2006-06-09 (Revision 587)
-Added: Capture City options: Occupy, Liberate(give to barbs), and Raze
+Added: Capture City options: Occupy, Liberate(give to barbs), and Raze (needs to be improved)
 Fixed: ShowOnMap works A LOT better
-Fixed: Barbs are not affected by hostileterrain
+Fixed: Barbarians are not affected by hostileterrain
-Added: TreasuryInterest flag, bldgs with this flag give you gold equal to a percentage of your treasury
+Added: TreasuryInterest flag, buildings with this flag give you gold equal to a percentage of your treasury

 2006-06-07
 Added: CanExportGood allows for a tileimp with the colony flag and a IntBorderRadius to send a good in its radius to another city